-Yuno suddenly deciding to meditate in Yukiteru's house to find the 5th's diary?
-She wasn't just trying to put herself in his shoes, she was trying to remember how he had hidden it before.
+Yuno suddenly deciding to meditate in Yukiteru's house to find Fifth's diary?
+She wasn't just trying to put herself in his shoes, she could have been trying to make herself remember where she found it before.

 Her immediate suspicion of Tsubaki's motives?
-She knew they had been betrayed before, and tried to persuade Yukiteru.
+They had been betrayed before.

-Why did Mur Mur get hit by Akise bike, steal the bikes seat, and ask to be taken to a amusement park?
+Why did Mur Mur get hit by Akise's bike, steal the bike's seat, and ask to be taken to a amusement park?
 Because having already gone through the events of Paradox she knows that Akise is a threat to her and Yuno's goals.
 So she decides to stall him as much as possible.

-At the end of the first opening, and in several bits of the second feature Yuno going Ax-Crazy with what appears to be another Yuno and then fusing with her.
+The end of the first opening, and several bits of the second, feature Yuno going Ax-Crazy with what appears to be another Yuno and then fusing with her.
 While at first glance this may look like your typical random Anime opening moment, it becomes a great form of foreshadowing when you consider future revelations about Yuno.

 This might be a little coincidental, but the first opening and ending themes perfectly capture the essence of a yandere (especially considering that one of the main characters is the defining example) with the opening being crazy, hectic, creepy and psychotic, representing the "yan" part, while the ending is more calm, representing the "dere" part.